aspose-total/Aspose.Total-Products/total/en/cpp/conversion/mhtml-to-tsv/_index.md

 {{< blocks/products/pf/feature-page-header h1="Render MHTML to TSV in C++ Applications" h2="Convert MHTML to TSV in native C++ applications without requiring Microsoft<sup>&reg;</sup> Excel or Adobe<sup>&reg;</sup> Acrobat Reader" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert MHTML to TSV?</h2>

+MHTML (MIME HTML) is a web page archive format that is used to save web pages for offline viewing.
+It is a combination of HTML code and resources like images, audio, and video.
+TSV (Tab Separated Values) is a text format used for tabular data.
+It is a simple and easy to read format that is used to store data in a tabular form.
+Converting MHTML to TSV is useful for data analysis and manipulation.

-Converting MHTML to TSV in C++ via [Aspose.Total for C++](https://products.aspose.com/total/cpp/) file format automation libraries is a simple two step process.
-In the first step, you can export MHTML to XLSX by using [Aspose.PDF for C++](https://products.aspose.com/pdf/cpp/), After that, by using [Aspose.Cells for C++](https://products.aspose.com/cells/cpp/) Spreadsheet Programming API, you can convert XLSX to TSV.
+<h2>How Aspose.Total Helps for MHTML to TSV Conversion?</h2>

+Aspose.Total for C++ is a suite of file format automation libraries that enables developers to easily convert MHTML to TSV in C++.
+It is a two step process.
+In the first step, you can export MHTML to XLSX by using Aspose.PDF for C++.
+After that, by using Aspose.Cells for C++ Spreadsheet Programming API, you can convert XLSX to TSV.
+Aspose.Total for C++ provides a comprehensive set of APIs that can be used to manipulate a wide range of file formats.
+It also provides a powerful set of features that can be used to create, edit, and convert documents.
+With Aspose.Total for C++, developers can easily convert MHTML to TSV in C++ with just a few lines of code.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}